mwheymans/psfmi/README.md

 # psfmi

-Welcome to the psfmi package.
+The psfmi package

-With this package you can pool logistic or Cox regression models, or perform backward variable selection, in multiply imputed datasets.
+With this package you can pool logistic or Cox regression models, or perform backward variable selection in multiply imputed datasets.
 The models may include continuous, dichotomous, categorical (> 2 categories) and spline predictors.
 Also interaction terms between these type of predictor variables are allowed.
 It is also possible to force (spline)